 Wherever you’ve come from or are heading to, the deserts of Dubai are almost certainly going to be an incredible contrast.

-If you book a flight with a long stopover in Dubai, why not spend one of your nights in Dubai out amongst the sand dunes, discovering what life was once like for the inhabitants of this harshly beautiful area, with a dash of luxury thrown in.
+If you book a flight with a stopover in Dubai, why not spend one of your nights in Dubai out amongst the sand dunes?
+Discover what life was once like for the inhabitants of this harshly beautiful area but with a dash of luxury thrown in.

-7. Where to stay on a Dubai stopover
+Where to stay on an overnight layover in Dubai

 As you can see, there is no shortage of things to explore in Dubai on a layover, whatever your tastes or your final destination.
+These are just our suggestions of the must-do things in Dubai but be sure to do your own research to ensure that your stopover in Dubai goes as smoothly as possible.
 So, plan a few days to relax in your hotel, acclimatise to the new time zone and discover your surroundings, and then let the adventure continue.